Relintai/pandemonium_engine_docs/usage/audio/audio_buses.md

 Decibel scale
 -------------

-Godot's sound interface is designed to meet the expectations of sound design professionals.
+Pandemonium's sound interface is designed to meet the expectations of sound design professionals.
 To this end, it primarily uses the decibel scale.

 For those unfamiliar with it, it can be explained with a few facts: